Milimeter/algo_chat/README.md

 * Push the function `getFeed` with `firebase deploy --only functions`  In the output, you'll see the getFeed URL, copy that.
 * Replace the url in the `_getFeed` function in `feed.dart` with your cloud function url from the previous step.

-_**If this does not work**  and you get the error `Error: Error parsing triggers: Cannot find module './notificationHandler'` Try following [these steps](https://github.com/mdanics/fluttergram/issues/25#issuecomment-434031430).
-If you are still unable to get it to work please open a new issue._

-_You may need to create the neccessary index by running `firebase functions:log` and then clicking the link_

 _**If you are getting no errors, but an empty feed** You must post photos or follow users with posts as the getFeed function only returns your own posts & posts from people you follow._